-Below, the soccer star shared with us her preworkout and postworkout nutrition essentials, her secret to proactively addressing thirst, and how she uses ZonePerfect to maximize her performance on and off the field.
+Below, Allie Long shared with us her preworkout and postworkout nutrition essentials, her secret to proactively addressing thirst, and how she uses ZonePerfect to maximize her performance on and off the field.

 On finding the right nutrition plan for her: